GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 mark.p1 9 9
 mark.p2 2 2
 ```
-The first pair of numbers is an absolute positon.
+The first pair of numbers is an absolute position.
 Remaining numbers are relative to that
 first point.
 Units are in feet.
 They are converted appropriately.
 The text after the "." in "park.p1" is considered a label of that mark.
 Other objects
 can also have labels, but currently we only display labels on marks.